 Lifetime smoking and other tobacco use almost always begins by the time the individual graduates from high school.2 According to the National Survey on Drug Use and Health, nearly 80% of all adult smokers begin smoking by age 18, and 90% do so before the age of 21.3 Nearly half (47%) of adult smokers transition to regular, daily smoking before age 18, and eight in 10 transition to regular, daily smoking before they turn 21.
-For this reason, preventing youth access to tobacco and tobacco initiation is one of the most powerful ways to counteract tobacco use and its detrimental health outcomes.
+For this reason, preventing youth access to tobacco is one of the most powerful ways to prevent tobacco use initiation that leads to poor health outcomes.
 According to the 2022 Policy Recommendations Guide, best practices to curtail youth initiation of tobacco products include increasing cigarette tax, making tobacco use the exception and not the norm by having tobacco-free environments to eliminate exposure to secondhand smoke and aerosol, limiting the availability and accessibility of tobacco products, and limiting marketing and advertising of tobacco products.4